 Key information.
-For glossary and explain link to further information, within this document or elsewhere.
-9 November 2024 to 10 January 2025 Policy determined • Policy determined 4 February 2025 Policy published on school website by 15 March 2025 Policy contact Charlotte Board, Clerk to the Governors Amendments after determination DfE school number 878-2011 Age range 4-11 primary school Early Years provision 1 No Type of school Foundation Admission authority Governing Board Normal round intake Reception PAN for 2026-27 30 Priority for children to another setting 2 Queen Elizabeth's School Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to local authority (LA) transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
-If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
+For glossary and explan

+link to further information, within this document or elsewhere.

+Policy consultation period 9 November 2024 to 10 January 2025

+Policy determined 4 February 2025

+Policy published on school website by 15 March 2025

+Policy contact Charlotte Board, Clerk to the Governors

+Amendments after determination

+DfE school number 878-2089

+Age range 4-11 primary school

+Early Years provision 1 From the age of 3

+Type of school Foundation

+Admission authority Governing Board

+Normal round intake Reception

+PAN for 2026-27 6

+Priority for children to another setting 2 Queen Elizabeth's School

+Priority for children from another setting No

+Designated religious character No

+Priority according to faith No

+Admissions catchment area Yes - see below

+Entitlement to local authority (LA) transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority

+- for example priority for children of staff or an exceptional need.

 Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below

-See below When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted 4 • Decision 16 April 2026 When to submit an appeal from 15 May 2026 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2026.
+When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted 4

+• Decision 16 April 2026

+When to submit an appeal from 15 May 2026 or from 20 school days after the refusal 5

+Deadline to submit appeal 6 31 May 2026.
 Later appeals accepted.

-Deadline to hear appeal 24 July 2026 When to apply, in-year from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception Decision within 15 school days of an application .
-When to submit an annual at any time after refusal When to submit an appeal at any time after refusal When to submit an appear Deadline to submit appear there is no deadline
+Deadline to hear appeal 24 July 2026

+When to apply, in-year from 1 June 2026 for Year Groups 1 to 6

+from 1 September 2026 for Reception

+Decision within 15 school days of an application

+DecisionWhen to submit an appeal ·

+within 15 school days of an application